Tropical storm Usman hit the Philippines on 29 December 2018, sweeping through the country until the end of December.

 Heavy rains triggered landslides across the centre of the country, and the storm coincided with the monsoon season, making rainfall and flooding even worse.

-We have supported over 2,000 families with shelter kitsmosquito nets, blankets, solar lights and storage boxes.
+We supported over 2,000 families with shelter kitsmosquito nets, blankets, solar lights and storage boxes.

-In this second update from the field, the team found an opportunity to support the local government’s relief efforts.
+In this second update from the Philippines, the team found an opportunity to support the local government’s relief efforts.

 We have supported families with essential shelter aid, including shelter kits, mosquito nets, blankets, solar lights and storage boxes.